Raranoa/frontend-project-44/README.md

 ## Description

-" Brain Games is a set of five console games based on the popular mobile brain training apps.
+"Brain Games" is a set of five console games based on the popular mobile brain training apps.
 Each game asks questions that need to be answered correctly.
 After three correct answers, the game is complete.
 Incorrect answers end the game and suggest you go through it again.
 Games:

-- Calculator.
+- Calculator
-- Progression.
+- Progression
-- Even number.
+- Even number
-- Greatest common divisor.
+- Greatest common divisor
-- Prime number.
+- Prime number

 ## Installation